Covid 19 coronavirus: Ashley Bloomfield responds to claim NZ has 22nd virus death

 The World Health Organisation has reminded countries about relaxing restrictions as epidemics come in waves and another wave was a possibility in NZ for months to come.

-Bloomfield said the virus has a long tail and the death today shows how long the impact of the disease and how long after infection people had tested positive was why New Zealand would be at alert level 2.
+Bloomfield said the virus has a long tail and the death today shows how long the impact of the disease and how long after infection people had tested positive was why New Zealand would be at alert level 2 for a time.

 New Zealand stepped into alert level 3 and 2 rapidly and relaxed mass gatherings, Bloomfield said.